Dear beautiful Refine The Mind community members,

 In the last 5 years, I haven’t stayed in one place for longer than one year at a time.
 I’ve now visited ~25 countries (28 if you count places where I was only in the airport).
 Hell, I know I said I wasn’t going to go back farther than 2018, but real quick, let’s trace the rough timeline:

-Autumn of 2013: Moved to Busan, South Korea to teach English.
+Autumn of 2013: Moved to Busan, South Korea to teach English for one year.

 2014: South Korea, Japan, Cambodia, Philippines, Indonesia, Singapore, Malaysia, Thailand, Laos, Vietnam, then finally back home to Iowa after 16 months in Asia.